-Routes · Cloudflare Workers docs
+Routes

 While they look similar to a regex pattern, route patterns follow specific rules:

-The only supported operator is wildcard
+The only supported operator is the wildcard (

-Route patterns may not contain infix wildcards or query parameters, e.g. neither
+Route patterns may not contain infix wildcards or query parameters.
+For example, neither

 example.com/*.jpgnor